-&lt;sup>14Since the DUP was sure to vote against for a third time, it would have required a major rebellion in the Labour Party to create a majority for the Withdrawal Agreement, even if most of the rebels on the Conservative backbench switched their vote.
-So, Johnson's change of mind was never likely to make a material difference for the outcome of the vote.
+16Since the DUP was sure to vote against for a third time, it would have required a major rebellion in the Labour Party to create a majority for the Withdrawal Agreement, even if most of the rebels on the Conservative backbench switched their votes.
+So, Johnson's change of mind never was likely to make a material difference in the outcome of the vote.

-&lt;sup>15Only about seven percent of the backbenchers who initially voting against the Withdrawal Agreement are now part of the Johnson Cabinet.
+17Only about 7% of the backbenchers who voted initially against the Withdrawal Agreement are now part of the Johnson Cabinet.